ganeshjawahar/nlp-papernotes/notes/multilinguality/cross_lingual_lm_pretraining.md

   - MT model: Denoising Auto-Encoding Loss with online back-translation loss.
   - XLM sets a new SOTA.
   - MLM > CLM
-  - Pretraining encoder is important than decoder.
+  - Pretraining is important for encoder than for decoder.
 - Supervised MT
   - WMT Romanian-English.
   - XLM gives a significant boost.